HoogsterInc/AtomsPast_Documents/Rules.md

   height to grid spaces around it.
 Ie: flat ground (0) next to Higher Ground 4 would mean a Unit would have to Move 4 to get from the flat ground grid space to the Higher Ground 4 grid space.

+  -- Unit's with base sizes greater than one can only be placed for any reason where the difference in Higher Ground values is 1 or less.
+See examples

+  -- The difference in Higher Ground values is calculated for Range by taking half the difference rounded down.
+  See Ranges and Higher Ground.

 - Difficult Terrain.
 Unit's moving through a Difficult Terrain grid space get a cumulative -1 to their Move stat for turn